 The New Zealand Police website has a number of tips for keeping yourself and your family safe.
 Some of the issues covered include:

-- setting limits on alcohol and parties with teenagers
+- setting limits on driving, alcohol and parties for your teenagers

 - rules and advice about caring for children